Chaarvi-i/team-leibniz/README.md

 Main goal of the project is write small scripts in different languages with output as - `Name, Email Id, Slack_Username, Biostack`.<br>
 Next step is to make csv file with rows corresponding to the person and columns to the values (as name, e-mail, etc) using bash scripts. <br>

-We have chosen several different programming language such as : - <br> :small_orange_diamond:R programming <br>
+We have chosen several different programming languages such as : - <br> :small_orange_diamond:R programming <br>
 :small_orange_diamond:Perl <br>
 :small_orange_diamond:Java <br>